moslisnas/React-WebTemplate/README.md

     1. For API calls - axios: `npm install --save axios`
     2. For code format: `npm install prettier --save-dev`
         * Prettier allows you to set up a .prettierignore file right inside of the root of the project next to package.json, that allows you to tell Prettier what files it should not run on.
-    3. For code debug: `npm install --save husky`
+    3. For code debug: `npm install --save husky` and `npm install eslint eslint-plugin-react --save-dev`
         * We can also add this config to our package.json to autoformat code on each git commit:
         ```json
         "scripts": {